Newport Cliff Walk

 This post may contain affiliate links.
 To learn more about our affiliate links and cookies policy, see our Terms & Conditions page.
 Thank you.

-The Newport Cliff Walk is a unique Rhode Island attraction.
-Located on the eastern shore of Aquidneck Island, the 3.5 miles (5.6km) Cliff Walk is one of Newport, RI’s best things to do at any time of year.
+The Newport Rhode Island Cliff Walk is a unique east coast natural attraction.
+Located on the shore of Aquidneck Island, the 3.5 miles (5.6km) Cliff Walk is one of the best things to do in Newport RI.
+On one side of the trail are the crashing waves of the Atlantic Ocean.
+On the other side, the Cliff Walk passes the rolling lawns of the spectacular Newport mansions.
+Along the route enjoy breathtaking vistas.

-The terrain of the trail varies ranging from flat tar to rocky coast.
-Some portions of the Cliff Walk are an easy trek; others require short spans of strenuous hiking.
-Our article will cover all of the information you need to plan your day.
+The terrain of the trail varies ranging from flat tar to rocky.
+Some portions of the path are an easy trek; others require short spans of strenuous hiking.
+Our article on the Cliff Walk in Newport Rhode Island will cover all of the information you need to plan your day.

 Entrance to the Cliff Walk is free.
 The trail is open daily from sunrise to sunset.
 In the inclement weather water, snow, and ice on the trail can make conditions slippery/treacherous.